KronosTitan69/STEMENOF-Project-Gaia/Gaia Website Report.md

 ## How the Paper Focuses on Simulations

-The paper likely describes the following aspects:
+The paper describes the following aspects:

 1. **Simulation Methodology**:
    - Theoretical background for why simulations are necessary.